nidefanwang/optimal_spatially_dependent_control_measures_for_emerging_infectious_diseases/README.md

 * **ctmc_*.Rdata** are results of simulations of the stochastic epidemic model and are from **ctmc_simu.R**, used to make Figure fig_sim (C1)-(C4)

 ## Figures
-Contains pdf files for the figures in the manuscript
+PDF files for the figures in the manuscript